AstaJoks/Ri-cine-photo/README.md

 ### Favicon

   - A site wide favicon is implemented with the RI Cine|Photo Logo.
-  - This will provide an image in the the tabs header to allow the user to easily identify the website if they have multiple tabs open.
+  - This will provide an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

   <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674512392/favicon_zsqaly.png" width="300px" height="auto"  alt="Nav-buttons"></p>